Disney Blu-ray and DVD Support Frequently Asked Questions

 Yes.
 Ultra HD Blu-ray players support existing Blu-rays and DVDs.

-If you experience any difficulty playing your Blu-ray discs, please ensure that your player has an available manufacturer update.
 If you are still experiencing issues after you update your player, please report your issue in our Contact Us section.

 Sometimes when you play a DVD or Blu-ray, there will be no audio when the movie starts to play.
 This is normally caused when your player defaults to the incorrect audio track.
 To correct this issue, please follow the steps below: